Objective: this policy is designed to safeguard, protect and promote the welfare of all children, staff and vulnerable adults.

 - Application forms to be thoroughly checked and candidates made into short list.

-- Allow candidates to discussed or show relevant information.
+- Allow candidates to discuss or show relevant information.

 - A face to face interview process with a member of management present, any gaps or details that we require more information on from their application will be addressed.